essyassir6-stack/general_bot-/README.md

 ## Features

-✅ 21 commands in ONE simple file
-✅ Commands work in ANY channel
+✅ Timeout-based mute system (Discord native)
+✅ Permission checks for each command
 ✅ Full logging system
-✅ Role-based permissions
-✅ Clean help panel with categories
+✅ Clean help panel
 ✅ No hardcoded values
+✅ Commands work in any channel
 ✅ Ready for Railway